-Each team MUST have a teacher sponsor who will be fully responsible for the team, will be provided LEGO® kits, and be the main point of contact for the team.
+Each team MUST have a teacher sponsor who will be fully responsible for the team, will be provided LEGO® kits, and will be the main point of contact for the team.
 The teacher sponsor can use parent, community, and mentor support to guide the teams through the process during school or through an after-school program.

-- Each team MUST have between 4 and 6 students from 4th, 5th, and/or 6th grade that attend school in the same school district
+- Each team MUST have between 4 and 6 students from 4th, 5th, and/or 6th grade that attend school in the same school district.

 - Each team may have up to TWO mentors (7th-12th graders) to assist the team.